XiangcaiHuang/ot_smarthome_gw/appnote/embARC_appnote_how_to_use_OpenThread_smarthome_applicaion.md

 > Notice:
 >
 > 　**Before making boot.bin for NCP**, it is necessary to modify the source file in [embARC OpenThread NCP example' main.c][9] as the following shows:
 >
 > 		149    PlatformInit(argc, argv, NUM_NCP);
 >
-> It is for generating pseudo random number for OpenThred automatically.
+> 　It is for generating pseudo random number for OpenThread automatically.

 ### Install OS on the Raspi
-1. Download the recent [Raspbian Stretch Lite][10], and get the img files, like *2017-07-05-raspbian-jessie-lite.img* here.
+1. Download the recent [Raspbian Stretch Lite][10], and get the img files, using *2017-07-05-raspbian-jessie-lite.img* here.

 2. Insert the SD card (recommended for more than 8G) of Raspi to *SD card Reader*.
 Format it using *SD Card Formatter*.